Vinanti79/first/README.md

 # first
-This is a my first Git &amp; Github.
+This Project was developed using HTML & CSS. &amp; Github.
-# Teacher
-Shradha Khapra
-# student
-Students